kylejones200/psis_4700_applied_ai/course_materials/worksheets/README_LATEX.md

 This script will:
 - Compile all .tex files to PDF
+- Save all PDFs to the `pdfs/` folder
 - Show progress and results
 - Clean up auxiliary files
 - Create a summary of success/failures